arshitsharmaa/Blinkit_sql_project/README.md

 ```

-29. Create a function named GetCustomerSegment that accepts a customer_id as input and returns the customer_
--- segment (e.g., 'Premium', 'Regular', 'Inactive') for that customer from the blinkit_customers table.
+29. Create a function named GetCustomerSegment that accepts a customer_id as input and returns the customer_segment (e.g., 'Premium', 'Regular','Inactive') for that customer from the blinkit_customers table.

 ```sql
 SELECT * FROM customers